Tubbz-alt/crypto-rainbow/README.md

 `python attack.py [hash] [length of pre-hashed value] [ Debug: True/False]`

+**Please note that you are responsible for your own type checking.
+Otherwise we'll simply raise the error**

 ## Write Up
 	For a more academic explanation of our work (read what we told our prof in attempt to get an A), have a look at the write up .pdf file included.